-(ii) Other comprehensive income
+b).
+Other comprehensive income

-The company recognises change on account of remeasurement of the net defined benefit liability as part of other
+The company recognises change on account of remeasurement of the net defined benefit liability as part of other comprehensive income actuarial gains and losses;

-- return on plan assets, excluding amounts included in net interest on the net defined benefit liability; and - any change in the effect of the asset ceiling excluding amounts included in net interest on the net defined benefit liability.
+return on plan assets, excluding amounts included in net interest on the net defined benefit liability; and any change in the effect of the asset ceiling excluding amounts included in net interest on the net defined benefit liability.

-17 Other non-current liabilities ---- ------- ------------- -------------
+18 Borrowings (non-current) ---- ------------ ---------------